Rohit9324/My-main-portfolio/README.md

-Made a simple portfolio website using HTML, CSS and JavaScript Hosted using GitHub pages
+Made a simple portfolio website using HTML, CSS and JavaScript and Hosted using GitHub pages